7174Andy/7174Andy.github.io/_pages/about.md

 # Experience

+One of the most important aspect of being a successful computer engineer is to have diverse experience at different fields.

 # Why Computer Engineering?

 The first time I encountered the concept of coding was when I was in middle school learning Scratch.
 This is when I fell in love with programming.
 Then, I started learning programming through AP Computer Science when I was in high school.
 Now, as a scollege student, I am still exploring the wide wonderland of programming with the passion of education and longlasting dream of becoming an ML engineer.